 Lastly, you can compare different gospel harmonies.
 We do not have an exact timeline of when certain events happened in each gospel, so each author is giving it his best shot when aligning the data to create his or her harmony.
 This means each author uses a different set of criteria to filter and prepare their data; which, in turn, means there are differences between each gospel harmony you find.

 Knowing this, use your studies as an opportunity to compare & contrast the different harmonies to piece together the chronology of Jesus’ life.
-This is the kind of work I did when creating a harmony of the gospels product for Olive Tree Bible Software (see below).
 The experience can be fun and you will walk away with a greater appreciation for how these harmonies are created.

 Gospel Harmony Resources